- How do we charge for our services?

-Instructing a barrister need not be expensive.
-Our fees are calculated case by case, based on the time commitment required of the barrister in question, the complexity of the case and the degree of responsibility involved.
-Under this flexible system, fees for advice on smaller, simpler matters can start from around £500 plus VAT.
+Instructing a barrister need not be expensive and it often compares favourably to instructing other professionals such as solicitors and accountants.
+Our fees are calculated case by case, based on the time commitment required of the barrister in question, the complexity of the case and the degree of responsibility/risk involved.
+Fees for advice on smaller, simpler matters can start from around £1,000 plus VAT.

-Any concerns over fees should be directed to our Clerks who will do their utmost to find a mutually acceptable arrangement.
+Any concerns over fees should be directed to our Clerks who will do their utmost to find a mutually acceptable arrangement and will pleased to explain how fees are calculated.

 - Can I instruct a barrister directly?